reactive-python/reactpy/docs/source/getting-started.rst

-This last step runs a simple web server that will send the layout of elements defined in our ``Slideshow`` to the browser and receive any incoming events from the browser via a websocket.
+This last step runs a simple web server that will send the layout of elements defined in our ``Slideshow`` to the browser and receive any incoming events from the browser via a WebSocket.
 To display the layout we can navigate to http://localhost:8765/client/index.html.

 .. note::